-The Advanced Professional: Unique Educational Issues The student critically analyzes the literature relating to special learning issues confronting the advanced, autonomously functioning professional who resumes the student role.
+604 The Advanced Professional: Unique Educational Issues The student critically analyzes the literature relating to special learning issues confronting the advanced, autonomously functioning professional who resumes the student role.

-Theories of Education: Historical Development, Social Context, and Implications education as applied to clinical education such as Charlotte Towle's theory of learning style or Rudolph Ekstein and Robert Wallerstein's theory of clinical learning.
+605 Theories of Education: Historical Development, Social Context, and Implications The student examines the historical development, assumptions, social context, social implications, and impact of a specific theory of 606 education as applied to clinical education such as Charlotte Towle's theory of learning style or Rudolph Ekstein and Robert Wallerstein's theory of clinical learning.